 Instax Mini 11 is a new instant camera from the Fujifilm brand that is an improvement of Instax Mini 9.
 As the name implies, it uses the Mini film format.
 Due to its ease of use, Instax Mini 11 has become so popular in recent years.

-However, there have been reports about Instax mini 11 blinking orange light in recent days.
+However, there have been reports about Instax Mini 11 Flashing Light in recent days.
 What can be the cause and how can it be fixed, as well as how to reset Instax Mini 11?

-In this guide, we will walk you through the inside out of Instax Mini 11 cameras and why it is blinking orange light, the causes, and how to fix it.
+In this guide, I will walk you through the inside out of Instax Mini 11 cameras and why it is blinking orange light, the causes, and how to fix it.

 What Does the Orange Light Mean on Instax Mini 11?